 With the pooling protocol, your farmer will communicate with a specific pool server, and send proofs of space very often to that pool, in order to prove how much plotted space you have.
 Therefore the pool can keep track of the space of each of its members (the farmers), and whenever one of the members wins a block, the pool can distribute rewards proportional to the amount of space that each farmer contributed.

 Therefore, pooling is kind of like lottery insurance: all of the members participate in the Chia "lottery", and whenever one member wins, the pool gets the reward and distributes it to all of the members, minus a small fee.
-1.75 XCH is divided between the pool members, and 0.25 XCH goes directly to the farmer that won that block.
-As the winner of the block, you would also earn a small piece of that 1.75, based on how much space you have, and how the pool decides to distribute rewards.
+The reward is divided into two tranches: 7/8 is split among the pool members, and the other 1/8 goes directly to the farmer who won the block.

 How to Start Pooling in 6 Steps

 The official pooling protocol was introduced in verion 1.2 in mid-2021.
 All plots created before this point, as well as newer plots created with following the pooling protocol, are not eligible for pooling.
 If you have any of these "OG" plots, you can either recreate them using a plot NFT, or co-farm them on the same machine as your official pool plots.

 Step 1: Sync your full node and wallet

 In order to set up your farm for pooling, you need to have a synced full node and wallet.
 In the upper-right corner of your wallet, you should see green icons next to